kjutbring/tor-redirect-express/README.md

-# tor-redirect-node
+# tor-redirect-express

-This is a node.js clone of [tor-redirect](https://github.com/redpois0n/tor-redirect)
+An Express middleware, who is a clone of [tor-redirect](https://github.com/redpois0n/tor-redirect)

 Redirects TOR users browsing your site over clearweb to your onion address.